DataScientist-GustavoAguiar/Sparkify_Project_DataScientist_Final_Capstone/README.md

 <a id='summary'></a>

-### 3.2.
+### 2.2.
 Results

 The initial full feature set was selected based on the general statistical method results and the previously defined delta threshold.
 Correlation tests between the selected features revealed that some of them had a significant relationship.
 As a result, some of the features from our initial set were removed.

-I have tested three well-known ML models, which are: Random Forest, Gradient Boost Tree, and Logistic Regression with the same features selected after the correlation analysis (22).
-After that I selected the model which achieved better results considering the metrics assessed (_F1 = 0.9998_), and tried to optimize the already excellent results trough gridsearch and cross-validation.
+I have tested three well-known ML models, which are: Random Forest, Gradient Boost Tree, and Logistic Regression with the same features selected after the correlation analysis (28).
+After that I selected the model which achieved better results considering the metrics assessed (F1 = 0.9998), and tried to optimize the already excellent results trough gridsearch and cross-validation.
 The best model was Gradient Boost Tree and the best hyperparameters were:

 * maxIter=20
 * maxDepth=5
 * maxBins=32

-The following were the model's five most important features:
+The following were the model’s five most important features:

 * AvgSessionGap (~35%)
 * AddFriendPerSessionHour (~10%)
 * SessionCount (~9%)
 * LogoutPerSessionHour (~7%)
 * AddToPlaylistCount (~5%)
 * ThumbsDownPerSessionHour (~5%)

-Given the business context and the results presented in the EDA section, we can conclude (given our model's excellent results) that what most contributes to predicting a churning user is:
+Given the business context and the results presented in the EDA section, we can conclude (given our model’s excellent results) that what most contributes to predicting a churning user is:

-* **shorter time of inactivity between sessions**
+* shorter time of inactivity between sessions
-* **fewer friend additions per session hour (i.e. less friends added)**
+* fewer friend additions per session hour (i.e. less friends added)
-* **fewer sessions**
+* fewer sessions
-* **more logouts per session hour**
+* more logouts per session hour
-* **fewer songs were added to their playlists**
+* fewer songs were added to their playlists
-* **more interactions with thumbs down (i.e. dislike more frequently the songs played)**
+* more interactions with thumbs down (i.e. dislike more frequently the songs played)

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 <a id='files'></a>

-## 4. Files
+## 3. Files

 <pre>
 .